jinwook31/PetPlant/README.md

 # PetPlant

-One-person households desire to raise a pet to overcome loneliness but due to the @@,
+One-person households desire to raise a pet to relief loneliness, but due to the busy lift, they leave their house for long time.
-Target: 원격에 있는 동물에 대한 그리움을 느끼는 사람들
-1인가구로 집을 자주 비우는 사람
-본가에서 멀리 떨어진 곳에서 생활하는 사람
+This could cause problem to pet such as separation anxiety.

-Therefore, PetPlant is an @@.
+Therefore, PetPlant provides an pet's status and context by mapping it to a artificial plant.
-반려동물의 행동을 실시간으로 감지하고 사용자에게 물리적인 피드백을 제공하는 Home Robot

-Interaction Modality
-꼬리 흔들기 -> 꼬리와 비슷한 움직임
-짖기 -> led의 밝기 변화
-두가지 modality를 동시에 (혹은 복합적으로) 전달할 수 있는 방법 탐색
+[img]

 ## Pre-requirement
 ### Hardware Components